 - Some recipes require light, shallow frying before pressure cooking.
-Frying or browning in a small amount of butter, oil or other fat can be done in the pressure cooker body without the lid. - Browning meat and poultry before pressure cooking helps to seal in the juices and improves the appearance and taste of the food.
+Light frying or browning in a small amount of butter, oil or other fat can be done in the pressure cooker body without the lid. - Browning meat and poultry before pressure cooking helps to seal in the juices and improves the appearance and taste of the food.
 If you want to eliminate the additional fat and/or save time, browning can be omitted - it is not necessary for pressure cooking. - Brown pieces of food in small batches to keep the oil temperature high so the food is seared but does not cook.
-Brown all sides evenly. - After frying, remove cooker body from heat before adding liquid to the cooker. - It is a safety requirement that deep-frying, involving more than 1/2 cup oil or frying for more than 20 minutes at a time, is not done in the pressure cooker body. - Do not pressure fry in the pressure cooker.
+Brown all sides evenly. - After frying, remove cooker body from heat before adding liquid to the cooker. - It is a safety requirement that light frying for more than 20 minutes at a time or deep-frying is not done in the pressure cooker body. - Do not pressure fry in the pressure cooker.
 It is designed to be operated only with liquid which produces steam.